xtsoukala/dual_path/README.md

-  --nodlr               Keep lrate stable (final_lrate) (default: True) --gender              Include semantic gender for nouns (default: False) --noeval              Do not evaluate test set (default: True) --eval_training       Evaluate training sets (default: False) --evaluate            Do not train, only evaluate test sets (default: False) --only_generate_test  Do not run simulations (default: False) --continue_training   Continue training for more epochs (default: False) --allow-free-structure, --af
+  --nodlr               Keep lrate stable (final_lrate) (default: True) --gender              Include semantic gender for nouns (default: False) --noeval              Do not evaluate test set (default: True) --eval-training       Evaluate training sets (default: False) --evaluate            Do not train, only evaluate test sets (default: False) --only-generate-test  Do not run simulations (default: False) --continue-training   Continue training for more epochs (default: False) --allow-free-structure, --af
                         The model is not given role information in the event semantics and it is therefore allowed to use any